rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 contains information about clinically vulnerable and clinically extremely vulnerable adults.

-**Clinically extremely vulnerable individuals** are advised not to work outside the home.
-We are strongly advising people, including education staff, who are clinically extremely vulnerable (those with serious underlying health conditions which put them at very high risk of severe illness from coronavirus and have been advised by their clinician or through a letter) to rigorously follow shielding measures in order to keep themselves safe.
+**Clinically extremely vulnerable individuals** are currently advised not to work outside the home.
+We are strongly advising people, including education staff, who are clinically extremely vulnerable (those with serious underlying health conditions which put them at very high risk of severe illness from coronavirus (COVID-19) and have been advised by their clinician or through a letter) to rigorously follow shielding measures in order to keep themselves safe.
 Staff in this position are advised not to attend work.

 Read [guidance on shielding and protecting people defined on medical grounds as extremely